Xoshikage/portfolio-site/README.md

-This is my portfolio resume!
-Thats it.
-Thank you for reading me
+This is my portfolio resume website.
+I published this website on Janurary 12th, 2026.
+There are a few things that need to be fixed.
+I'd like to add a drop down for mobile viewing and a few other visual changes to make the website stand out a bit more.